-The thing about fertiliser is that, whilst it provides high levels of the nutrients that a fast growing plant requires, all it really does is top up the levels that the plant needs to grow.
+The thing about fertilizer is that, whilst it provides high levels of the nutrients that a fast growing plant requires, all it really does is top up the levels that the plant needs to grow.
 It does nothing to improve the medium in which the plant is living.
-When applying a fertiliser, we need to know which nutrients the target plant will need.
-Fertilisers and the nutrients that they provide varies enormously, so the addition of the wrong one can harm the plant, and also the soil.
+When applying a fertilizer, we need to know which nutrients the target plant will need.
+Fertilizers and the nutrients that they provide varies enormously, so the addition of the wrong one can harm the plant, and also the soil.

 Compost is different in that it works with the soil.
 This is because of its organic content, which feeds the microbes in the soil, which in turn improves the soils ability to feed and support plants.

 An overworked area of ground which does not receive the addition of the right level of compost or other organic matter, but which only receives chemical fertilizer will become depleted of the natural soil fauna, lose its structure, and eventually blow away in the wind – as farmers have discovered to their cost.

 So, to answer the original question about the Rose and the conifer, I would say that the Rose needs compost worked into the soil, to improve its structure and health, together with the application of a general purpose fertilizer to give the Rose immediate access to the nutrients it needs.

 The Conifer in the container is probably suffering from nutrient deficiency, and a severely restricted root system.
 It will probably benefit from having its roots gently pulled out of its restrictive shape, a larger container, and fresh compost.
 Many composts are peat based, and that’s fine for bedding plants that will only stay for a few short months.
 However, if you want to have a permanent or long term planting in a container, choose a large container, and always use a soil based compost.
 Soil is a living thing which can be cared for and improved or revived – compost is just organic matter, with a limited nutrient content.